maciej-ka/learning-notes/aws.md

 ```

 #### GET HEAD
 we only cache GET and HEAD
 because all the others are modifying the data

 #### Block countries?
 If you know for sure, that your product
 is not to be used from other countries,
 then it makes sense to block all the other traffic
 because this will prevent DDos and many other attacts.

 You will frustrate some people,
 but value gained may be worth it,
 if this can save you.

 #### container organization
 We may have further granulality
 of how we organize our containers in cluster

 Backend Tier (does not have access to net)
 Gateway Tier (has access to net)
 +
 Frontend Tier

 #### It's compiling time
 Some parts of `terraform apply` will take 20 minutes
 this is equivalent of "its compiling time"

 #### Terraform vs Pullumi
 If you want to use programming language
 you use Pullumi

 There is a lot of similarity with Terraform.

 #### OpenTofu, sell Terraform as Product
 It seems a lot of people like to say they use OpenTofu
 for no good reason.
 Hashicorp did something not nice
 but it only affected companies that tried to sell
 terraform as a product.

 Its probable that Terraform will close OpenTofu

 #### IBM bought Terraform
 they asked who is you competitor?
 they answered few names that IBM would not like
 and they said "we are shutting it"

 ### Service Automation
-This is part where
+This is part where we actually deploy our code

+#### Importance of organisation
+It's really important.
+And being able to go to
+module with good name, named in general terms,
+and we change value in that for example database module

+#### Compute Plain
+Anything that computes something.
+Lambdas, ECS
+anything that can act
+we create assume role for that service

+#### Node / service separation
+Main point is separation between node and service.
+In contrast, VPS (Virtual Machines) doesn't have
+that separation.

+There may be even separation between execution and service separation
+all this is example of how annoying VCS can be

+#### Resource
+Resource is anything that can exist

+this goes to ...
+difference between Terraform and Pullumi

+#### Parameter store
+they are way to say:
+"put it here, let me access it later"

+#### If you use terraform
+you have to keep using it

+#### target group
+how long

+#### responsibility
+it's ok to deploy broken services
+but at least have intend to fix, if service fails